varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/trees.md

 * __Modeling hierarchical data__: Linked lists can represent hierarchical data structures, such as trees and graphs.
 Each node in the list represents a tree node or graph vertex and contains a pointer to its children or neighbors.
 This allows the data to be stored and manipulated flexibly and efficiently while maintaining the hierarchical structure.

 ## Non-linear data structures
-Non-linear data structures do not store data in a linear sequence.
-Instead, non-linear data structures store and manage data in more complex ways, allowing for faster access and manipulation of data, especially data with hierarchical relationships.
-However, while non-linear data structures can be more efficient than linear data structures, such as arrays and linked lists, for certain types of operations, they are typically more complex to construct and require more memory.
+Non-linear data structures store and manage data in more complex ways, allowing for faster access and manipulation of data, especially data with hierarchical relationships.
+However, while non-linear data structures can be more efficient than arrays and linked lists, they are typically more complex to construct and require more memory.

 <!-- Let's consider a few handy non-linear data structures, {ref}`content:references:data-structure-hashmap-and-sets`, {ref}`content:references:data-structure-tree`, and {ref}`content:references:data-structure-graphs`.  -->

 (content:references:data-structure-hashmap-and-sets)=
-### Hashmaps and sets
+### Dictionary and sets
-A hashmap is a data structure that stores key-value pairs, where each key value is unique.
-Hashmaps uses a [hash function](https://en.wikipedia.org/wiki/Hash_function) to map keys to array indexes, thus, allowing for efficient lookups and insertions.
-Sets are similar to hashmaps but only store keys and do not have values associated with them.
+A dictionary stores key-value pairs, where each key value is unique.
+Dictionaries use a [hash function](https://en.wikipedia.org/wiki/Hash_function) to map keys (which can be a variety of types) to an array index.
+Thus, dictionaries have efficient lookup and insertion operations.
+Sets are similar to dictionaries but only store keys and do not have values associated with them.

-#### Hashmaps
-Hashmaps are implemented in both [Julia](https://docs.julialang.org) and [Python](https://www.python.org) as a `dictionary` type; we've already seen several examples of [Julia](https://docs.julialang.org) dictionaries, which are type `Dict`, when working with [JSON, TOML and YAML files](../unit-1-basics/data-file-io.md).
+Dictionaries are implemented in both [Julia](https://docs.julialang.org) and [Python](https://www.python.org) as a `Dict` type; we've already seen several examples of [Julia](https://docs.julialang.org) dictionaries when working with [JSON, TOML and YAML files](../unit-1-basics/data-file-io.md) or other examples.
 [Python](https://www.python.org) dictionaries behave in a similar way as thier [Julia](https://docs.julialang.org) counterparts, with one important exception: in [Python > 3.7](https://www.python.org) dictionaries are _ordered_, while [Julia](https://docs.julialang.org) dictionaries are always _unordered_.

 Dictionaries are included in the standard libraries of Julia and Python; thus, they are available without importing external modules.
-Let's look at an example of how to use a dictionary in [Julia](https://docs.julialang.org) and [Python](https://www.python.org):
+Let's look at an examples of dictionaries in [Julia](https://docs.julialang.org) and [Python](https://www.python.org):

 `````{tab-set}
 ````{tab-item} julia